rabbitmq/rabbitmq-website/site/ha.md

 ### <a id="queue-leader-location" class="anchor" href="#queue-leader-location">Queue Leader Location</a>

 Every queue in RabbitMQ has a primary replica.
-That replica is called _queue leader_ (originally "queue leader").
+That replica is called _queue leader_ (originally "queue master").
 All queue operations go through the leader replica first and then are replicated to followers (mirrors).
 This is necessary to guarantee FIFO ordering of messages.